ericmann/custom-permalinks/readme.txt

 3. Edit any post, page, tag or category to set a custom permalink.

 == Changelog ==

+0.5.2: Bugfix for matching posts when there are multiple posts that match parts of the query

 0.5.1: Compatibility fix for WP 2.7's tag/category pages